-Forest, savanna and wetlands were already under pressure in NW Uganda.
-To this was added the pressure of one million South Sudanese refugees who began arriving in 2016.
+Forest and trees have long been under strain in NW Uganda.
+But this has been heightened by the arrival of one million South Sudanese refugees.
 The refugees are hardworking people as are the nationals.
-But help is needed to support those who must build new lives, the host population, and the ecosystems they all depend upon.
-Woodlands supply firewood and indigenous fruit.
-Fields produce crops.
-But for how long?
-And will conflict over natural resources erupt?
+But support is needed for those who must build new lives, the host population, and the ecosystems they all depend upon.
+Trees supply essentials like firewood.
+But demand for charcoal in towns is driving deforestation: dwindling natural resources and the climate crisis are making life precarious.

 This project has provided additional documentation in a PDF file (projdoc.pdf).